-Microgreens take a matter of days to grow and requires minimal effort.
-While this isn’t really going to fill your belly, it contains a good amount of nutrients, and can easily complement your dishes at home.
+Microgreens and sprouts take a matter of days to grow and requires minimal effort.
+While this isn’t really going to fill your belly, it is nutrient-dense and can easily complement your dishes at home.

-This video by Jeremy Coleby-Williams gives a very thorough walk-through on the materials you need to create your own microgreens sprouter, choosing seeds and growing.
-Another fuss-free method of sprouting involves using a colander and kitchen towel, and a bowl to catch water run-off 👇
+This video by Jeremy Coleby-Williams gives a very thorough walk-through on the materials you need to create your own sprouter, choosing seeds and growing.
+Another fuss-free method of sprouting involves using a colander and kitchen towel, and a bowl to catch water run-off ????

-You can get certified organic, GMO-free seeds from Everything Green.
+You can get certified organic, GMO-free sprouting or microgreens seeds from Everything Green and The SeedsMaster.
+Root Farm also retails microgreens seeds here.
 You may even try your luck on Shopee or at the supermarket in the nuts, beans and seeds aisle, for example, Bob’s Red Mill’s range of health foods includes seeds but there are other brands you can try.
 Remember that you should only use seeds meant for sprouting or eating, because seeds meant for gardening can have a fungicide coating.

 Grow Mushrooms at Home

 Oyster mushrooms can begin fruiting in as soon as three days after watering.
 The mushrooms can double in size each day and you can enjoy at least a couple of harvests.
 Bewilder sells a variety of these and other mushroom kits.
-Get in touch with Kiat at Bewilder on Facebook or Instagram, he has the following varieties available: grey oyster, pink oyster, golden oyster, white Shiitake and more than 10 different Lingzhi species.
+Buy these kits from Bewilder, they stock several varieties including: pearl oyster, pink oyster, golden oyster, white Shiitake, Lion’s Mane and different Lingzhi species.

 Fast Growing Vegetables